SimonEnsemble/PoreMatMod.jl/docs/src/manual/inputs.md

 ```@meta
 DocTestSetup = quote
-    using MOFun
+    using PoreMatMod
 end
 ```

 # Input Files

-This section details the handling of data paths, formatting of input files, and loading of data into `MOFun`.
+This section details the handling of data paths, formatting of input files, and loading of data into `PoreMatMod`.

 ## Data Directories

-`MOFun` draws its basic working data (atomic masses, covalent radii, etc.) from [`Xtals.jl`](https://github.com/SimonEnsemble/Xtals.jl/).
+`PoreMatMod` draws its basic working data (atomic masses, covalent radii, etc.) from [`Xtals.jl`](https://github.com/SimonEnsemble/Xtals.jl/).

 Structural data are drawn from `rc[:paths][:crystals]` and `rc[:paths][:moieties]`.